What is David Duchovny's Net Worth and Salary?

 Early Life

-David Duchovny was born David William Duchovny on August 7, 1960 in New York City.
+David Duchovny was born David William Duchovny on August 7, 1960, in New York City.
 His mother, Margaret, was a teacher and school administrator, and his father, Amram (who passed away in 2003), was a writer and publicist.
-David's mother is Scottish, and his father was Jewish.
+David's mother is Scottish, and his father is Jewish.
 Duchovny has two siblings, Daniel and Laurie; Daniel directed a 2008 episode of "Californication" and guest-starred in a 1999 episode of "The X-Files" that was directed by David.

 Duchovny studied at Grace Church School and The Collegiate School For Boys before attending Princeton University, where he joined the junior varsity basketball team and graduated summa cum laude with a degree in English literature in 1982.
 That year he was recognized by the Academy of American Poets, receiving an honorable mention for his poetry.
 David also earned a Master of Arts in English Literature from Yale and began working on a PhD but never finished it.